dfinity/motoko/design/IDL.md

 ### Serialisation

-This section describes how abstract *IDL values* of the types described by the IDL are serialised into a binary representation for transfer between actors.
+This section describes how abstract *Candid values* of the types described by Candid are serialised into a binary representation for transfer between actors.

 Serialisation is defined by three functions `T`, `M`, and `R` given below.

-Most IDL values are self-explanatory, except for references.
-There are two forms of IDL values for actor references and principal references:
+Most Candid values are self-explanatory, except for references.
+There are two forms of Candid values for actor references and principal references:

 * `ref(r)` indicates an opaque reference, understood only by the underlying system.
 * `id(b)`, indicates a transparent reference to a service addressed by the blob `b`.

-Likewise, there are two forms of IDL values for function references:
+Likewise, there are two forms of Candid values for function references:

 * `ref(r)` indicates an opaque reference, understood only by the underlying system.
 * `pub(s,n)`, indicates the public method name `n` of the service referenced by `s`.